Continuous-time multifarious systems -- Part I: equilibrium multifarious self-assembly: Calculating the number of bonds across the chimera-liquid transition

 \section{Calculating the number of bonds across the chimera-liquid transition}

 Let us define the number of bonds per tile in the system as

 where $\rho_u$ is the density of tiles in the system making $u$ bonds.
-Adding a tile that increases the number of bonds in the system is favored due to the increased rate (continuous-time) or acceptance probability (discrete-time).
+Adding a tile that increases the number of bonds in the system is favored due to the increased rate (continuous-time Gillespie) or acceptance probability (discrete-time Monte Carlo).
 However, configurations with more bonds are rarer due to the finite number of interactions between tile species.
 Using these two considerations, we write down the probability of finding a tile forming $v$ bonds in the system as

-To obtain values for $P_v$, we calculate the probability of picking a tile that makes $v$ bonds if it were added to a random site in the system.
+where $P_v$ is the probability that a tile will make $v$ bonds when added to a random site in the system.
 Since we are at low $|\mu|$, we will assume every lattice site is filled with a tile.
+Therefore, $P_v$ becomes the probability that a tile will make $v$ bonds to four randomly chosen neighboring tiles.
 There are $m$ structures stored in the system, so (neglecting the boundary of each structure) each tile makes a bond in a particular direction to $m$ other tile species.
 With $M$ tile species in total we get

 Using the expression for $\text{Prob}(v \text{ bonds})$ we can estimate the average number of bonds per tile as

 where the normalization factor is given by the sum of the probabilities

 Although not shown here, writing down time-dependent mean-field master equations for the number of tiles forming different numbers of bonds in the system also leads to this result in steady-state.
 Finally, using $E = -\frac{\nu}{4}$ we get to Eq.~\eqref{eq:energy_epsilon}.